rafaelcalunga/Drawing/README.md

 #  Drawing

-This project has some examples of drawind shapes in SwiftUI
+This project has some examples of drawing shapes in SwiftUI

 I made this project to improve my knowledge in iOS development, specially SwiftUI.